FENECON Home 10 assembly and operating instructions

 Overcurrent

-SOH too low
+SoH too low

 Int. communication